ActiveInferenceInstitute/ActiveInferenceCategoryTheory/README.md

 # ActiveInferenceCategoryTheory
-Active Inference &amp; Category Theory
+Active Inference & Category Theory
-Learn about and explore where active inference and category meet
+Learn about and explore where Active Inference and Category Theory meet

+See IntroSyllabus.md for the curriculum!